david-m-murray-1/GrandCentral-M4/README.md

 Second, the program freezes before entering the main loop when using Adafruit_ili9341.h and PWM (timer based interrupt).  void setup() executes fine, but the program freezes at the end of setup.

-A third issue is with the serial monitor when using the Adafruit_ili9341.h and XPT2046_Touchscreen.h libraries together.
+A third issue is with the serial monitor when using the Adafruit_ili9341.h and XPT2046_Touchscreen.h libraries together -- issue #1 rises from the dead here.